Epic Strategies for Building Self-Esteem in Tweens

 Listen and Pay Attention as has a huge impact

 The simple act of listening attentively can have a profound impact on a tween’s self-esteem.
-In a world where distractions are abundant, giving your child undivided attention, even if it’s just for a short period, can make a significant difference.
+We live in a world where distractions are abundant.
+Giving your child undivided attention is important.
+Even if it’s just for a short period, this can make a significant difference.

-Active listening involves more than just hearing their words; it’s about engaging with their thoughts, feelings, and experiences without judgment or immediate advice.
+Active listening involves more than just hearing their words.
+It means engaging with their thoughts, feelings, and experiences.
+Do this without judgment or immediate advice.
 This approach helps tweens feel valued and understood.

-When parents listen in this manner, they not only strengthen their bond with their child but also reinforce the child’s sense of self-worth.
-By showing genuine interest in their lives and reflecting their feelings to them, parents can create a safe space where tweens feel comfortable expressing themselves.
+When parents listen in this manner, they strengthen their bond with their children.
+They also reinforce the child’s sense of self-worth.
+Parents show genuine interest in their children’s lives.
+They reflect their feelings back to them.
+This creates a safe space where tweens feel comfortable expressing themselves.

 This nurturing environment is pivotal in building their self-esteem and resilience, preparing them for the challenges they may face.